Marymount Manhattan College’s Health and Safety team is uplifted by the expeditious rollouts of the successful COVID-19 vaccines.

 Fall 2021 Vaccination Update

 As President Kerry Walk announced March 15, 2021, MMC plans to have 80 percent of classes in-person or blended for the Fall 2021 term.
-To provide the safest environment for all those in our close-knit teaching and learning community, MMC will require all students who are present on campus this fall to provide either:
+To provide the safest environment for all those in our close-knit teaching and learning community, MMC requires all faculty, staff, and students who are present on campus to provide either:

 - a) confirmation that they have been fully vaccinated against COVID-19, or